Gauravpadam/cybersec-bulletin/README.md

 I have provided a ./dist folder which contains executables for major Operating Systems

 - #### For windows:
-  Execute the `run-web-app.exe` located in th dist/ directory of this project Please be patient as docker builds your application, First time execution can take upto 4-5 minutes
+  Execute the `run-web-app.bat` located in th dist/ directory of this project Please be patient as docker builds your application, First time execution can take upto 4-5 minutes

 - #### For UNIX based operating systems(MAC OS, Ubuntu, Arch etc.)